Elmarath/ElmarathStudio/docs/Ability-Queue-System/QueueableAbilities.md

 :::

 :::note
-Your ability phases doesn't need to be strict except "start phase tag" and "end phase tag", they can be defines per action.
+Your ability phases doesn't need to be strict except "start phase tag" and "end phase tag", they can be defined per action.
 For example: Drawing bow could have a "Start, TakeBow, DrawBow, Loop, ReleaseArrow, Recovery, End" phases.
 Because AQS only tracks the "CurrentPhase's Priority" it doesn' t need to know what is the exact phase.
 This way in the event from Queueable Ability; **OnPhaseChanged** you can get the new phase and perform new actions, events etc.
 ![UnlimitedPhaseNamesExample](./img/T_UnlimitedPhaseNamesExample.png)
 :::